War On War

 - Our Price:

 Lowell Jaeger has taught creative writing at Flathead Valley Community College for the past 30 years.
+In 2017 he was named Montana's Poet Laureate.
 He is a graduate of the Iowa Writers' Workshop, winner of the Grolier Poetry Peace Prize, and recipient of fellowships from the National Endowment for the Arts and the Montana Arts Council.
 In 2010, Jaeger was awarded the Montana Governor's Humanities Award for his work in promoting civil civic discourse.

 “Here is a rich example of the American voice come to body during the Viet Nam War.
 Lowell Jaeger's good book records a personal odyssey from that time, a poetry not lost to words but born of witness, reports from the front nurtured in the rich, observant common sense of feeling.
 Here is strong, considered testimony from the boy, the soldier and the veteran of a period—an Age?—that still tests the American conscience.
 And something additional: War on War—the title is what and what-for.
 We are indicted by experience, and this is its honest language.”